Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis

-We summarize this simple strategy for $k$-RNG estimation in the self-contained Algorithm \ref{algorithm_rng_estimation} (see the next page).

-There $V(x_i,x_j)$ is set to infinity if there are no statements comprising both $x_i$ and $x_j$.
-This has the effect that we do not connect two data points if we do not have any information about how close they are to each other (in terms of the size of the lens spanned by them). \\
+If all statements in $\mathcal{S}$ are correct and, for every $x_i$ and $x_j$ with $i\neq j$, there are sufficiently many statements in $\mathcal{S}$ that comprise both $x_i$ and $x_j$ and these statements appear to be sampled approximately uniformly at random from the set of all statements that comprise $x_i$ and $x_j$, we can expect our estimate of the $k$-RNG to be reasonable. \\

-Our strategy comes along with one problem that we have not taken into account so far: Usually, we are interested in a $k$-RNG for a small value of the parameter $k$, aiming at connecting only data points that are close to each other.
-Consequently, according to \eqref{estimation_rng}, in order that the data points $x_i$ and $x_j$ are connected in our estimate of the $k$-RNG, the estimated probability $V(x_i,x_j)$ has to be small.
+However, incorrect statements in $\mathcal{S}$ create a problem for our strategy.
+Usually, we are interested in a $k$-RNG for a small value of the parameter $k$, aiming at connecting only data points that are close to each other.
+Consequently, according to \eqref{estimation_rng}, in order that the data points $x_i$ and $x_j$ are connected in our estimate of the $k$-RNG, the estimated probability~$V(x_i,x_j)$ has to be small.
 However, in case of erroneous ordinal data comprising sufficiently many incorrect statements, there will always be statements wrongly indicating that there are some data points in $Lens(x_i,x_j)$ that in fact are not, and thus $V(x_i,x_j)$ will always be somewhat large.
-Hence, many of the edges of the true $k$-RNG on $\dataset$ will not be present in our estimate.
+Hence, many of the edges of the true $k$-RNG on~$\dataset$ will not be present in our estimate.